kivS/kivS/README.md

 ### Hi there 👋

-I'm Vik and I enjoy solving problems with software.
+Interested in:

+- Automation
+- Minimalistic systems and UXs

 Curious about:

-- Automation
-- Minimalistic systems and UX
 - Distributed and decentralized systems
 - Brain-computer-interfaces